HibaSh5/progresssoft-work/climoneytransfer/README.md

-# Money Transfer CLI Application
+# Phase 1 - Money Transfer CLI Application

 This is a Command-Line Interface (CLI) application for performing secure money transfers using the CliQ approach.
 It allows transfers to Mobile Numbers, Aliases, or IBANs, with validation and account management.